 Settler of township lots: Lot 15, Conc.
 8, Stanhope

 Location: Map point is the approximate location of this 87 acre lot on Deacon Trail east of Old Mill Road on the east shore of Halls Lake.
-(Shalom By The Lake?)
+(Shalom By The Lake).
+Also includes the island in Halls Lake.

 Dates of residency: